Rock 'n' Roll History for

 September 26

 The Beatles release their 13th album in the UK, "Abbey Road", which debuts at #1 and will stay there for eleven straight weeks.
 It is issued in the US a week later and will top the Billboard album chart for twelve weeks.
-It has since gone on to sell over 31 million copies world wide.
-The album cover, showing the band crossing the street just outside the recording studio, will become one of the most imitated in recording history.
+It has since gone on to sell over thirty-one million copies world wide.
+The album cover, showing the band crossing the street just outside the recording studio, will become one of the most imitated photos in recording history.
 The zebra crossing itself has become so popular with Beatle fans, it has its own webcam.

 1970 - ClassicBands.com